May 21, 2013

 _____ 23.
 Penalty Kick

-The goalkeeper must keep his feet on the goal line, facing the field, until the ball is kicked.
-All players except the goalkeeper and the kicker must be outside the Penalty Area and the penalty arc (“bubble,” “D”) until the ball is kicked.
+The goalkeeper must have at least one foot on the goal line, facing the field, until the ball is kicked.
+All players except the goalkeeper and the kicker must be outside of the Penalty Area and the penalty arc (“bubble,” “D”) until the ball is kicked.

 The ball is “live” and in play, and the game re-started, with the kick.